This post contains affiliate links.

 We cannot remain looking inwards at ourselves on a small and increasingly polluted and overcrowded planet.

-So if you are already on the journey or open to change, thanks for stopping here, and I hope that these quotes will resonate with you as they do me.
+So if you are already on the journey or are open to change, thanks for stopping here, and I hope that these quotes will resonate with you as they do with me.